DataDog/hiring-engineers/answers.md

 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

+This is a basic read the docs and do it.
+Screenshots below.

 ![alert_config](images/alert_config.png)